 Gooseberry shrub — Ribes uva-crispa

-The gooseberry shrub is not only a pretty plant but rewards its owners with a crop of delicious, translucent green berries that appear in early July.
-The berries are the size of grapes and appear in groups of one, two or three.
-It’s a hardy plant and easy to grow.
+Gooseberry shrubs – Ribes uva-crispa have crops of translucent green berries that appear in early July.
+The berries are the size of grapes and are in groups of one, two or three.
+Gooseberry shrubs do best in full sun but can also do well in part shade.
+It grows to about 5 feet tall.
+Gooseberry shrubs are hardy plants and easy to grow.

 The plant is not very fussy about soil and can even be grown successfully in a pot or trained to grow against a wall.
 The bare root bushes should be planted in the cooler weather such as early spring or late autumn.
 Space the plants 4 to 5 feet apart.
 Plants that are grown in containers can be planted at any time.